T

 The slope on the right was lined by trees and the only two other things in sight were the sea and the sky.

-After taking a few shots (just to err on the side of caution), I found my way back and stepped into the holiday home where the voices where loud and the laughs unnaturally forced.
-As soon as I crossed the threshold, a sad weariness descended onto me and the only thing I could think of was the elatedness I had felt by the edge of the ravine.
+After taking a few shots (just to err on the side of caution), I found my way back and stepped into the holiday home where the voices sounded loud and the laughs unnaturally forced.
+As soon as I crossed the threshold, a sad weariness descended upon me and the only thing I could think of was the serenity I had felt by the edge of the ravine.

-(1) – The closest habitable planet must be searched no closer than 4.2 light-years, in the Proxima Centauri (b) system.
+(1) – The closest habitable planet should be searched no closer than 4.2 light-years from Earth, somewhere in the Proxima Centauri (b) system.